 - Erosion Control Sheets – completed as necessary.

-- Lighting & Signal Sheets – very limited, contact SAS Team for any questions.
+- Lighting & Signal Sheets – very limited; SAS Team was contacted for any questions.

-- Signing – very limited, contact SAS Team for any questions.
+- Signing – very limited; SAS Team was contacted for any questions.

 - Pavement Marking Sheets - see pavement marking section of this document.

-- Bridge Drawings – Include ALL bridge numbers here.
+- Bridge Drawings – ALL bridge numbers were included here.

-- Cross Sections – May be needed in areas of guardrail widening if Lump Sum pay items are not used.
+- Cross Sections – Might have been needed in areas of guardrail widening if Lump Sum pay items were not used.

-Bridge plans are prepared by CO Bridge Division or Consultant where necessary.
+Bridge plans were prepared by CO Bridge Division or Consultant where necessary.

-- ALL bridge plans must be signed/sealed and submitted through ProjectWise, the same way as a normal STIP job.
+- ALL bridge plans were signed/sealed and submitted through ProjectWise, the same way as a normal STIP job.

-- ALL bridge supporting documentation must be submitted through ProjectWise, the same way as a normal STIP job.
+- ALL bridge supporting documentation were submitted through ProjectWise, the same way as a normal STIP job.

-- The schedule for submitting a SAS job to the Bidding and Contract Services Section in Design is the same as a regular STIP job from the May 09 Letting and moving forward.
-The PSE Due Dates are on the MoDOT internet.
+- The schedule for submitting a SAS job to the Bidding and Contract Services Section in Design was the same as a regular STIP job from the May 09 Letting and moving forward.
+The PSE Due Dates were on the MoDOT internet.